Binjhia in Bangladesh

 Introduction / History

 The Binjhwari, also known as the Binjhal, live in several states: Madhya Pradesh, Maharashtra, Bihar, and West Bengal.
 It is uncertain as to whether their native language, called Binjhwari, is of Dravidian or Indo-Aryan origin.
-Many of the Binjhwari are bilingual, speaking both Binjhwari and Chhattisgarhi.
+In Bangladesh they speak Sylheti, the language of the region they live in.

 What Are Their Lives Like?

-Most of the Binjhwari are rural farmers.
-For them, land has both economical value and social status.
+Most Binjhia are farmers.
+For them, land has both economic value and social status.
 The main crop is rice (grown in a flooded field).
-They also grow some winter vegetables such as tomatoes, chilies, cucumbers, and pumpkins.
+They also grow some winter vegetables such as tomatoes, chilies, cucumbers and pumpkins.
 They learned their farming techniques from neighboring Hindu tribes.
 Weeding is usually done by the women.

-Many of the Binjhwari have no land of their own, and work others' land as hired laborers.
+Many Binjhia have no land of their own, and work others' land as hired laborers.
 Some work on a daily wage basis, while others work on yearly contracts.
 The daily laborers are either paid in cash or in rice.

-The Binjhwari are basically self-sufficient, living on what they raise in their gardens.
-Although they do not depend on the weekly markets for their food, they do visit the markets to purchase items such as salt, kerosene, tobacco, dried fish, and cloth.
+The Binjhia are self-sufficient, living on what they raise in their gardens.
+Although they do not depend on the weekly markets for their food, they do visit the markets to purchase items such as salt, kerosene, tobacco, dried fish and cloth.

 What Are Their Beliefs?

-Because the Binjhwari have had much contact with Hindus, they are classified as a Hindu tribe.
+Because the Binjhia have had much contact with Hindus, they are classified as a Hindu tribe.
 Though they have adopted many Hindu gods and goddesses, they also still practice a form of their own ethnic religion.
+They have a village deity named Budharaja.
 Their supreme deity, Bindya Basini, is represented by a stone in the shape of a woman.
-They believe she looks after the welfare of the Binjhwari, protecting them from all danger.
+They believe she looks after the welfare of the Binjhia, protecting them from all danger.
 Many other gods are also kept in their homes.
-Offerings of raw rice, milk, sweets, liquor, and fruit are continually made to these gods.
-Also, at the birth of a family's first child, a goat is sacrificed.
+They make offerings of raw rice, milk, sweets, liquor, and fruit to these gods.
+They sacrifice a goat when their first child is born.

 Ancestor worship (praying to deceased ancestors) is another common practice.
-Because the Binjhwari believe that their ancestors are reborn as children, children are worshipped at a festival once a year.
+Because the Binjhia believe that their ancestors are reborn as children, children are worshipped at a festival once a year.

 What Are Their Needs?